 Reason #3: Mission-Focused

-Tomahawk Scout Reservation is your tool for a great summer camp Scouting experience.
+Tomahawk Scout Camp is your tool for a great summer camp Scouting experience.
 Utilized by units to meet the goals of carrying out the mission of Scouting through the outdoor program environment, Tomahawk is the ultimate camp experience.
 We hold the values of Scouting in the highest regard and have the ultimate goal of producing young adults that are equipped with character and trained for citizenship.